swiftlang/swift-book/TSPL.docc/ReferenceManual/Attributes.md

 <!--
 XXX TR: Please confirm discussion of inits.
-The proposohed solution and detailed design sections of the SE proposal frame these slightly differently.
+The proposed solution and detailed design sections of the SE proposal frame these slightly differently.
 -->